Tyne and Wear HER(2149): New York, Smithy - Details

 Metal Workers Workshop

-This smithy, shown on the 2nd edition Ordnance Survey plan was part of the coaching inn called The Traveller's Rest, which no longer exists.
+A smithy which is shown on 2nd edition OS.
+It was part of the coaching inn called The Traveller's Rest, which no longer exists.
 The smithy was still in use in 1991, shoeing horses.
-It is a brick-built building made of hand-made bricks with an entrance via double doors.
+The smithy is brick-built made of hand made bricks.
+The entrance is via double doors.
+The top half of the stable door is original.
+The sash windows are bricked up and are missing most of the glazing bars.
+The chimney stack at the west end is a modern replacement, that at the east end is original.
+On the forecourt outside the smithy is a large stone tyre fitting ring let into the ground, used for fitting the red-hot tyres onto the wwoden rims of the cart and waggon wheels.
+Inside, the lamp brackets for the former gas lighting are still present.
+The original floor was constructed of hand-made bricks set on edge into sand.
+The centre of the floor is now paved.
 The roof is of slate.
-On the forecourt outside the smithy is a large stone tyre fitting ring let into the ground, used for fitting the red-hot tyres onto the wooden rims of the cart and waggon wheels.
-The original floor was constructed of hand-made bricks set on edge into sand.
 There are two hearths, both of brick, with canopies and chimneys over them.
+That at the east end is larger, designed for large metalwork such as wheel hooping plates.
+The western one is smaller, used for horse shoes, door hinges, latches and tools.
+The smithy still has hand-operated bellows although they are no longer used.
 Lewis Dunn was the first recorded blacksmith here, in 1834.
-He was also the innkeeper at the adjoining Traveller's Rest Inn, long ago demolished.
+He was also the innkeeper at the adjoining Traveller's Rest Inn.When the inn was demolished in the late C19, a dwelling house called Woodbine House was built in its place.
+This too was later demolished, leaving the smithy standing alone.
+Was considered for listing and turned down in 2016.
+Archaeologically recorded in 2018.